LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 The [public library open data schema](https://schema.librarydata.uk) includes a definition of a dataset to produce standardised reports on library membership.

-There are many complications in even thinking about library membership.
+There are many complications in thinking about library membership.

 - Is this all members or just 'active' members.
 - What does active membership mean?